wgrout87/Weather-Dashboard/README.md

 # Weather Dashboard

 ## Description
 This repository contains a webpage for a weather dashboard.
-A city can be searched for through the text input.
+Cities can be searched for through the text input.
 Current weather will be displayed, including the temperature, wind speed, humidity, and UV index.
 A five day forecast will also display with similar information.
-All information is obtained from OpenWeather.
+All information is obtained from OpenWeather's API.

 Technologies used include HTML, CSS, Javascript, Bootstrap, and server-side API's.